 - Some useful features include: the “what ifs” (seeing how different scenarios will impact your current and future benefits), homeownership possibilities, education benefits, retirement options, and your wish list (travel dreams, etc.).

 - Start preparing for your future by accessing your online survivor benefits report, available 24 hours a day, 365 days a year.
 To log in and view personal reports, select your loved one’s branch of service below and follow instructions on the site:

-- If you don’t already have a Premium DS Logon account, you can create one on the Defense Manpower Data Center’s website.
+- If you don’t already have a Premium DS Logon account, you can create one on the DMDC’s website.

 - Contact the Family Assistance Support Team at 877-827-2471, or by email at firstname.lastname@example.org, about any questions concerning your report.

 - Recipients of Servicemembers Group Life Insurance, offered by the VA, are entitled to a lifetime of free financial advice from FinancialPoint, an independent company whose team of professionals are experts in handling a wide range of financial matters.